-In order to make the best french toast there are a few things you need to follow.
+In order to make the best pumpkin french toast there are some things you need to follow.

 2. Use half and half - A lot of recipes call for using milk in the batter.
 I say forget that and go all out using half and half.
 Yes it adds more fat but aren't we making the best french toast here?
 Don't so as crazy as to go with heavy cream.
 You don't want the bread to be too heavy.